canonical/solutions-engineering-automation/README.md

  - `branch` name of branch from which tests should be executed, e.g. main

-Jobs are running in parallel with the maximum number of concurrency defined by the `max-parallel` strategy parameter, we can to control how many jobs can be run simultaneously using this parameter.
+Jobs are running in parallel with the maximum number of concurrency defined by the `max-parallel` strategy parameter, we can control how many jobs can be run simultaneously using this parameter.
-This is important for us, since we don't want to allow all jobs to run at the same time, because some of them are running on top of self-hosted runners, and we can hit quota limits.
+This is important for us because we don't want to allow all jobs to run simultaneously.
+Some of them are running on top of self-hosted runners, and we could hit quota limits.

-The result of each run is collected and sent via MM bot to our channel as notifications.
+The results of each run are collected, aggregated, and then sent via MM bot to our channel as notifications.